profits are good

 A capitalist system is one that allows the free exchange of goods and services.
 In this type of system, anyone can be an entrepreneur, and it is the entrepreneurs who organize the methods of production.
 However, entrepreneurs are completely subject to the will of the masses, that is, consumers.
 If entrepreneurs fail to give people what they want and when they want it, they will suffer losses and lose their place as an entrepreneur, and a new entrepreneur who better serves customer demand will take their place.

 Profits are possible when an entrepreneur employs factors of production that are underpriced in relation to the future prices of their respective finished products.
-When the prices received for the end-user product is less than the total costs of production, the difference is profit.
+When the payment received for the end-user product is more than the total costs of production, the difference is profit.
 Conversely, if an entrepreneur misjudges the demand of products in relation to the prices of the factors of production, costs will exceed prices at which the products can be sold, and the result is economic losses.

 Therefore, profit and loss can be indicators of success or failure - in serving consumer demand and employing available resources effectively.
 Because consumers make their choices to buy, or not to buy, based on their self-interest, entrepreneurs are automatically forced into the business of customer satisfaction.
 With their dollars, customers vote daily on which entrepreneurs are satisfying their demands most efficiently.
 When entrepreneurs correctly predict consumer demands and correctly employ necessary capital, they are rewarded with profit.